SamuelFrost/UnifaPictures/README.md

 # Overview
 This is a project that a company requested I make as part of an interview process.
 I made it from scratch according to the design documents given to me (in Japanese).
+See Task Specifications pdf for details.

 It highlights an picture uploading application that communicates with a third party twitter clone API to share uploaded images from the app servers.